thakur-nandan/thakur-nandan.github.io/_teaching/2021-fall-teaching-01.md

 location: "Waterloo, ON, Canada"
 ---

-Worked as TA for the CS 135 undergraduate-level course on Designing Functional Programs in University of Waterloo.
-Addressed students' doubts and marked student assignments weekly on Racket.
+<p style="font-size: 15px;">Worked as TA for the CS 135 undergraduate-level course on Designing Functional Programs in University of Waterloo.
+Addressed students' doubts and marked student assignments weekly on Racket.</p>